Foreigner series: Introduction

-On the surface the humans encounter the atevi, a race of ebon-skinned humanoids, for whom math is as intrinsic as breathing.
+On the surface the humans encounter the atevi, a species of ebon-skinned humanoids, for whom math is as intrinsic as breathing.
 Atevi possess no directly corresponding concept of liking or loving another person, but instead place utmost importance on a concept called man'chi, most directly analogous to loyalty.
-Man'chi is not merely a cultural construct, but is an intrinsic drive, a natural instinct to follow a leader, and is therefore a difference between the two races that cannot be bridged.
+Man'chi is not merely a cultural construct, but is an intrinsic drive, a natural instinct to follow a leader, and is therefore a difference between the two species that cannot be bridged.

 After an initial period of peaceful co-existence, cross-cultural misunderstandings lead to the War of the Landing.
 Despite their vast technological advantage the colonists lose, and swiftly.
 In the aftermath of the war, the atevi government abandons the island of Mospheira to allow the establishment of an enclave for the human colonists.
 Only one human, the paidhi (interpreter), is allowed to live among atevi and learn one of their languages.
 All communication between the atevi and the humans is via this single point of contact.

 On the island of Mospheira the colonists prosper.
 As part of the treaty of the landing that ceded Mospheira to humans a succession of paidhiin broker a slow, careful, managed transfer of technology to the atevi, all the while creating dictionaries so that the next paidhi can further the work of understanding and technology transfer.

 Fast forward 200 years.
 The colonists on Mospheira are comfortable and self-absorbed.
 The atevi are close to technological parity, and have outpaced the humans in some areas.
 All seems peaceful and manageable.
 Against this background the main story of the first book of the series unfolds as, unknown to the main protagonist, paidhi Bren Cameron, Phoenix returns to orbit.